Theoretical calculation of the fine-structure constant and the permittivity of the vacuum

 The above discussion is for a classical electric field.
-For a quantum field, a photon is absorbed by a virtual oscillator in the Grid.
-When the virtual oscillator vanishes into the Grid, a photon is emitted that has the same energy and momentum as the original photon.
+For a quantum field, a photon is absorbed by an oscillating vacuum fluctuation in the Grid.
+When the oscillating vacuum fluctuation vanishes into the Grid, a photon is emitted that has the same energy and momentum as the original photon.

-The three types of virtual oscillators considered here are virtual, atomic, bound states of a charged lepton and anti-lepton: positronium, muon-antimuon bound states and tau-antitau bound states.
+The oscillating vacuum fluctuations that are considered here: are the three bound states of a charged lepton and anti-lepton: positronium, muon-antimuon bound states and tau-antitau bound states.
 Initially attention is restricted to positronium.
 Conservation of angular momentum requires that positronium be created in the $J=0$ state, which is parapositronium (p-Ps), a singlet spin state that must decay into an even number of photons.
 The Heisenberg uncertainty principle is

-Denoting the mass of an electron (or positron) by $m_e$, $\Delta E_{\rm p-Ps}$ is the energy $2m_ec^2$ for the production of virtual parapositronium \footnote{The binding energy of parapositronium, which is small in comparison with $2m_ec^2$, is being neglected.}.
-Then \eqref{eqn:11} yields the average time $\Delta t_{\rm p-Ps}$ that virtual parapositronium exists,
+Denoting the mass of an electron (or positron) by $m_e$, $\Delta E_{\rm p-Ps}$ is the energy $2m_ec^2$ for the production of a parapositronium vacuum fluctuation \footnote{The binding energy of parapositronium, which is small in comparison with $2m_ec^2$, is being neglected.}.
+Then \eqref{eqn:11} yields the average time $\Delta t_{\rm p-Ps}$ that a parapositronium vacuum fluctuation exists,